Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

-\end{enumerate} \end{definition} \begin{example} In our running example, the resulting algebra is well-known: we can represent the positive Weyl chamber as a pair of points on the real line giving the coordinates $(a,b)$.
+\begin{example} In our running example, the resulting category is well known: we can represent the positive Weyl chamber as a pair of points on the real line giving the coordinates $(a,b)$.
 Since we are in the positive Weyl chamber $a>b$, there is no ambiguity.
-We cross a hyperplane when these points meet, or when they cross $x=2/3$ or $x=-5/3$.
-Thus, if we add red points at $x\in \{2/3,-5/3\}$, we'll obtain a bijection between chambers and configurations of points up to isotopy leaving the red points in place.
+We cross a hyperplane when these points meet or when they cross $x=1$ or $x=-1$.
+Thus, if we add red points at $x\in \{1,-1\}$, we obtain a bijection between chambers in $I'_\phi$ and configurations of points up to isotopy leaving the red points in place.

 We'll represent morphisms $\sgns\to \sgns'$ by Stendhal diagrams (as defined in \cite[\S 4]{Webmerged}) that match $\sgns$ at the bottom and $\sgns'$ at the top (with composition given by stacking, using isotopies to match the top and bottom if possible).
-We send the \begin{itemize} \item identity on $\sigma$ to a diagram with all strands vertical, \item the action of $\C[\gamma_1,\gamma_2]$ to a polynomial ring placing dots on the two strands, \item $\wall(\sgns;\sgns')$ to diagram with straight lines interpolating between the top and bottom \item $\psi_\al(\sgns) $ is only well-defined if there is no red line separating the two black lines; we send this to a crossing of the two black strands. \end{itemize}
+We send the \begin{itemize} \item identity on $\sgns$ to a diagram with all strands vertical, \item the action of $\K[\gamma_1,\gamma_2]$ to placing dots on the two strands, \item $\wall(\sgns;\sgns')$ to a diagram with straight lines interpolating between the top and bottom \item $\psi_\al(\sgns) $ is only well-defined if there is no red line separating the two black lines; we send this to a crossing of the two black strands. \end{itemize}